StefanInfoTech/Tutorial/README.md

 ### Division In Binary
 Division in binary is a bit more complicated than the other mathmatical operators but it is exactly the same as decimal long division
 Steps:
 1. First observe the first two numbers in dividend and compare with divisor.
-Add 1 into quotient place and subtrac the value.
+Add 1 into quotient place and subtract the value.
 2. Bring down number and repeat step 1
 3. Repeat process until remainder becomes 0
 4. Bring down 0 into quotient portion